ZiyandaPetela/DATA-ANALYTICS/README.md

 *  cross-validate the model using the testing subset to determine how accurate the prediction is.
 Cross-validation is also helpful in identifying data sampling issues.
 *

-# CHAPTER FIVE : Data Analysis and Statistics
+# MODULE 2: CHAPTER FIVE - Data Analysis and Statistics

 * Fundamentals of Statistics
 * core statistical concepts